 When the conditions are unpredictable and you can only take one bike to the mountains, this is the one to go with

-Lightweight and easy to maneuver, anyone can enjoy powder riding.
-Despite being a powder ski, it also has excellent on-piste turning performance, making it highly versatile for all conditions.
-If I'm unsure of the conditions and can only take one ski to the mountain, I always take the JJUL.
+Lightweight and easy to handle, it allows anyone to enjoy powder riding, and despite being a powder ski, it also has excellent turning performance on groomed slopes, making it highly versatile in all conditions.
+If I can't predict the conditions and can only take one pair of skis to the mountain, I will always take the JJUL.
+Here's

-・Anyone can easily enjoy the best powder riding. ・Excellent
+- Anyone can easily enjoy the best powder ride. -

-maneuverability and easy turns on-piste and in spring snow. ・
+Excellent handling and easy turning on groomed slopes and in spring snow.

-Even though it's a powder ski, it allows for sharp carving on-piste.
+- Despite being a powder ski, it allows for sharp carving on groomed slopes.

-・By attaching the SHIFT Binding, you can cover both the backcountry and slopes with just one ski.
+- With SHIFT Bindings, it can cover both backcountry and groomed slopes with just one pair of skis.

 COMPASS HOUSE